PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 Optimization loop
 ^^^^^^^^^^^^^^^^^^^^^^^

 In variational inference, parameters are iteratively optimized.
-When using Edward, we must first specify TensorFlow optimizers and training objects.
+When using Edward 2, we must first specify TensorFlow optimizers and training objects.
 Then the loop is explicitly coded as shown below.
+With Pyro, the optimization loop must coded by calling
-With InferPy, we simply invoke the method ``probmodel.fit()`` which takes as input parameters the data and the inference algorithm object previously defined.
+ ``svi.step()`` at each iteration.
+By contrast, with InferPy, we simply invoke the method ``probmodel.fit()`` which takes as input parameters the data and the inference algorithm object previously defined.

 .. tabs::